Azure/azure-quickstart-templates/sas-9.4m7-VA-MPP/README.md

 * If you are using Azure NFS file shares, you must enable your Azure subscription for NFS.
 For more information, see the "Register the NFS 4.1 Protocol" section at [How to create an NFS File Share](https://docs.microsoft.com/en-us/azure/storage/files/storage-files-how-to-create-nfs-shares?tabs=azure-portal).

+*  Use of a region that supports Availability Zones.
+For more information, see [Azure Services that support Availability Zones](https://docs.microsoft.com/en-us/azure/availability-zones/az-region).

 * The software depot must be uploaded to Azure Blob Storage as follows:
 1. Navigate to the directory where the software depot was downloaded.
 2. Upload the software depot by running this command: